dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
 Syntactically, a word has regex `[a-z][a-z0-9-]*`.
 That is, a word consists of lower case alphanumerics and hyphens, and starts with an alpha.
+Definitions of words are acyclic, Awelon encoded functions.

 The formal meaning of a word within Awelon code is equivalence to its definition.
 But words are often given special connotations in context of an environment.
 For example, `foo-doc` may associate documentation with word `foo`, or `main` may serve as the default entry point for a monadic process.